netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    The "ietf-schedule" data model defines the recurrence related groupings using a modular approach.
-To that aim, a variety of representations of recurrence groupings ranging from basic to advanced (iCalender like) are defined.
+To that aim, a variety of representations of recurrence groupings ranging from basic to advanced (iCalender-like) are defined.
    To allow for different options, two features are defined in the data model:

    *  "basic-recurrence"